 Elon Hillel is open to all students.
 Whether you are looking for a fridge full of food, a place to hang out or study, a way to meet other students, or somewhere to celebrate a Jewish holiday, you are always welcome.
 Our Hillel is a judgment-free zone, and there are no dues or requirements.

 How large is the Jewish population at Elon?

 The Jewish community at Elon is vibrant and growing, and currently comprises at least 12% of the total student population of the university.
-The class of 2025 was the largest-ever Jewish entering class in Elon University history, and our community grows every year.
+The class of 2026 is the largest-ever Jewish entering class in Elon University history, and our community grows every year.